Appointing an Authorised Representative for Foreign Companies in Singapore

 - Of full legal capacity

-- Ordinarily resident in Singapore (i.e. has a Singapore residential address)
+- Ordinarily resident in Singapore (i.e. Singapore citizen, permanent resident, Entrepass/Employment Pass holder)

 Roles and Responsibilities of an Authorised Representative